• Skip to main content

 Pumpkin Zucchini Muffins

-The most amazingly tasty, super moist Pumpkin Zucchini Muffins are loaded with great flavor from pumpkin puree, freshly grated zucchini, and pumpkin spice!
-These delicious breakfast muffins are quick and super easy to make, plus a fantastic start to any day!
+These pumpkin zucchini muffins are loaded with great flavor from pumpkin puree, freshly grated zucchini, and pumpkin spice.
+They are a delicious breakfast muffin that is quick and super easy to make, plus a fantastic start to any day.
+Get ready to enjoy some warm and satisfying fall flavors.

 Servings: 12 muffins